 A given AWS account cannot create more than 100 buckets.
 This limit can be optionally increased to 1000.
-Therefore, the number of objects that DIVA can archive per bucket has been increased to 100,000 AXF objects per bucket to enable more DIVA instances per cloud account.
+Therefore, the number of objects that DIVA can archive per bucket has been increased to 100,000 AXF Objects per bucket to enable more DIVA instances per cloud account.

-Note: DIVA cannot be configured to write an unlimited number of objects in a given bucket using -bucket\name in the Storage Option setting.
+Note: DIVA can be configured to write an unlimited number of objects in a given bucket using -bucket_name in the Storage Option setting.